 Treatment and Technology

-There are several classes of topical IOP treatments, some of which have been available for centuries (Pilocarpine drops were introduced in 1875).20 Most topical eye drops aim to decrease IOP by decreasing aqueous humor production and/or by increasing drainage of aqueous humor through one or both of the outflow pathways.
-20 Studies show these drops can reduce IOP by 15-39% for some patients; however, dosing regimens can be complex and some patients experience substantial local and systemic side effects.
-20
+There are several classes of topical IOP treatments, some of which have been available for centuries (Pilocarpine drops were introduced in 1875).20 Most topical eye drops aim to decrease IOP by reducing aqueous humor production and/or by increasing drainage of aqueous humor through one or both of the outflow pathways.20 Studies show these drops can reduce IOP by 15-39% for some patients; however, dosing regimens can be complex and some patients experience substantial local and systemic side effects.20

 Laser treatments may be offered in addition to, or instead of pharmacotherapies.
-Laser treatment is applied either to the ciliary body (where aqueous humor is produced) or to the trabecular meshwork (one of the places through which aqueous humor drains from the eyes).
-20
+Laser treatment is applied either to the ciliary body (where aqueous humor is produced) or to the trabecular meshwork (through which aqueous humor drains from the eye).20

 Advanced glaucoma surgeries